 If iron will help Banks' productivity, it will be noticable quickly, since plantlike phytoplankton are said to double in a day, given the right conditions.
 If blue-green algae double for three days with added iron, and zooplankton, which eat them, double the day after that, wandering herring, mackerel and such that eat zooplankton might soon stay to feast, attracting cod, haddock and other top-value fish.
 Fishermen might find it worth their while to spread iron over an area at the beginning of the week, then return at the end to the week to net the gathered fish.

 There are many iron and steel wreaks on and near the Banks, yet the Banks don't produce as they did.
 Most of the iron in these wreaks is hard for sealife to get to - there is little surface area to allow access by sealife, compared to windblown dust.
-Experiments in other oceans have found iron sulphate works well, when dissolved with hydrochloric acid and spread across surface waters by ship.
+Experiments in other oceans have found iron sulphate works well, when spread across surface waters by ship.

 Iron is rare in the oceans because it tends to precipitate out and settle down out of the sunlit surface waters.
 But because the Banks are shallow and turbulent, and rich in sealife, iron is recycled quickly on the Banks, and added iron would get used over and over, as opposed to other parts of oceans, where most added iron settles out within days.
 So on the Banks a little iron might go a long way.